aqipro/aqilink-docs/docs/installation/app-configuration.md

 | ``password`` | No | Password to login to the databse.   |

 ## Example Configuration
-An example configuration with all available properties for the `app.yaml`.
+Below is an example configuration with the most relevant properties to be present in the `app.yaml`.

 ```
 license: 12345-67890-09876-54321